-The Acoustic Sleeper can work with virtually any type of finish flooring, including hardwood strips, engineered wood, tile (stone, porcelain, ceramic, glass), vinyl sheet, vinyl plank, vinyl tile, rubber flooring, carpet tile, broadloom carpet or even thin lightweight concrete.
+The Acoustic Sleeper allows installation of any type of finish flooring, including hardwood strips, engineered wood, tile (stone, porcelain, ceramic, glass), LVT, vinyl sheet, vinyl plank, vinyl tile, rubber flooring, carpet tile, broadloom carpet or even thin lightweight concrete.

 The Acoustic Sleeper has a number of benefits over competitive products

 The Acoustic Sleeper is ultimately effective because it creates structural discontinuity.
 The goal of noise isolation is to keep the material that receives the impact from contacting the actual building structure.

 The profile (patent pending) and spacing of the sleepers creates a huge difference between the amount of finish floor area and the amount actually in contact with the structure.
 For sleeper pads spaced at 24 inches, this means 99.7% of the finish floor area actually floats above the structure, making them superior to options like mats that make continuous contact with the structure.

 Neoprene, a dense and resilient rubber selected for its ability to isolate vibrations.

 A critical goal of isolating impact noise is to minimize contact between the finish floor surface and the supporting structure.
 More than 99.2% of the floor area actually floats on air with Acoustic Sleeper installations; continuous mat systems don’t do that.